Muscles Worked in the Feet-Up Bench Press

 How to Feet-Up Bench Press

-- Lie on the bench, pull your shoulderblades together and down, with a proud chest.
+- Lie on the bench, pull your shoulder blades together and down, and slightly arch your back.

 - Grip the bar slightly wider than shoulder-width apart.

 - Lift your feet up and hold them in the air.

 - Take a breath and hold it, and unrack the bar.

 - Lower the bar with control, until it touches your chest somewhere close to the sternum.

 - Push the bar up while exhaling.

 - Take another breath in the top position, and repeat for reps.

 The feet-up bench press is a variant of the bench press.
 By raising your feet you will get to practice creating stability in your upper body instead, and you will generally also have less of an arch, which might contribute to a longer range of motion.